mysociety/alaveteli/doc/INSTALL.md

     git clone https://github.com/sebbacon/alaveteli.git
     cd alaveteli

+This will get the current release.
+If you are a developer and want to add new features, you might want to swap to the development branch:

+    git checkout develop

+# Install system dependencies

+These are packages that the software depends on: third-party software used to parse documents, host the site, etc.  There are also packages that contain headers necessary to compile some of the gem dependencies in the next step.

-If you are running Debian, you can use some of the specially compiled mysociety packages by adding the following to /etc/apt/sources.list:
+If you are running Debian, you can use specially compiled mysociety packages by adding the following to `/etc/apt/sources.list`:

     deb http://debian.mysociety.org squeeze main non-free contrib

-Install the packages that are listed in config/packages using apt-get e.g.:
+Now install the packages that are listed in config/packages using apt-get e.g.:

     sudo apt-get install `cut -d " " -f 1 config/packages | grep -v "^#"`

-Some of the files also have a version number listed in config/packages - check that you have appropriate versions installed.
+Some of the files also have a version number listed in config/packages
+- check that you have appropriate versions installed.
 Some also list "|" and offer a choice of packages.
+If you've not set up the mySociety Debian source (e.g. if you're running Ubuntu), you should comment out `wkhtmltopdf-static` from `config/packages`, as it won't install.

-# Ruby dependency installation
+# Install Ruby dependencies

-Install rubygems 1.6.1 (we're not using the Debian package because we want an old version; see "Troubleshooting" below for an explanation why):
+Install rubygems 1.6.1 (we're not using the Debian package because we need an older version; see "Troubleshooting" below for an explanation):

     wget http://rubyforge.org/frs/download.php/74445/rubygems-1.6.2.tgz -O /tmp/rubygems-1.6.2.tgz
     tar zxvf /tmp/rubygems-1.6.2.tgz -C /tmp/
-    sudo ruby /tmp/rubygems-1.6.2/setup.rb
+    sudo ruby1.8 /tmp/rubygems-1.6.2/setup.rb

-Now, to install Alaveteli's Ruby dependencies, we need to install bundler:
+To install Alaveteli's Ruby dependencies, we also need to install
+bundler:

     sudo gem1.8 install bundler

+Now bundler can then handle the rest of our dependency installation:

     bundle install --deployment

-The part of the `bundle install` that compiles `xapian-full` takes a *long* time!
+Note that the part of the `bundle install` that compiles `xapian-full` takes a *long* time!

+# Install mySociety libraries

 You will also want to install mySociety's common ruby libraries and the Rails code.
 Run: